atombreak/theneo-mcp/README.md

 ### 5. `theneo_publish_project`

 Publish a project to make it live. **You can reference both project and workspace by name**.
+Optionally specify a version to publish.

 **Parameters:**
 - `projectId` (string, optional): Project ID